orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 - Uniform Pricing for Simplicity with Hybrid Cloud

-WHY: NuCalm Reasoning
+WHY: Calm Reasoning
 *********************

 The business care about Apps, not VMs.
 Managing Apps is challenging.
 Apps are complicated….
 Application health is critical to meeting business demands and SLA's.
 As apps become more and more comlpex, tools need to evovle to mange the copmlexity of deployment, monitoring, and scaling across varying enviornments.

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image18.png

 Hybrid Clouds add another layer of challenges.
 Environments and plattforms are evolving faster than applications, where each platform or environment requires subject matter experts to manage them.
-NuCalm incorporates instrumentation needed to manage this complexity from a single control-point.
+Calm incorporates instrumentation needed to manage this complexity from a single control-point.

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image19.png